Resource type: Projects, programmes and workshops

 - Sign up for the Open University’s free, online Developing Reading for Pleasure: Engaging Young Readers CPD course.

-- Keep your reading going once the summer is over by joining a teachers’ reading group.
-Choose from the OU/UKLA Teachers’ Reading Groups or the Reading Teachers = Reading Pupils network.
+- Keep your reading going once the summer is over by joining an OU/UKLA Teachers’ Reading Groups.

 - Books for Keeps is a free online magazine designed to help teachers and librarians keep abreast of new titles and issues relating to the children’s book world.